julzhk/usb_barcode_scanner/README.md

 Useful
 --
 Generate barcodes : https://graphicore.github.io/librebarcode/
+Alterative implementation (using evdev instead of the hidraw stream) : https://gist.github.com/michalfapso/1755e8a35bb83720c2559ce8ffde5f85

 Compatibility
 --

-Tested and working in Linux and Raspberry Pi, using Python 3.6, but should work with Python 2.7 too.
+Tested and working in Linux and Raspberry Pi using Python 3.6+.
+It won't work for windows.

 License
 --